• Home >

 Second Objective:

-Strengthen partner engagement and accountability
+to strengthen partner engagement and accountability.

 Active Essex played a key leadership role by acting as Vice Chair of the Maldon Livewell Partnership Board, supporting agenda setting, facilitating collaboration and ensuring physical activity and prevention remained central to district-wide discussions.